coderefinery/manuals/workshop-administration.md

 # Create exercise repositories

-- Collaborative Git and documentation lessons require exercise repositories to be set up.
-For this follow the instructor guides in the lesson material.
+- The collaborative Git lesson requires exercise repositories to be set up.
+For this follow the instructor guide in the lesson material.

 # As people arrive